magical/rootbeer/README.md

 we have to add an exit and somewhere for the blocks to go.
 Let's do that now.

-The usual approach for these types of levels is to add a row of teleports for the blocks to fill up.
+The usual approach for these types of levels is to add a row of teleports to fire for the blocks to fill up.
 But you can also use water or bombs in a more typical CC style, or take the traditional sokoban approach of an alcove full of brown buttons.

-Here are a few examples of the finished level:
+Here are a few examples of finished levels:

 <img src="img/example1_finished.png" alt="[examples of the three approaches discussed]">